Have your wedding at William Peace University!

 - BRIDAL PORTRAITS/ENGAGEMENT PHOTOGRAPHY:

-We are delighted that you have chosen Peace as the location for this special moment in your life!
+We are honored you have chosen the Peace campus as the location for this special and sacred moment in your life!